wprender/cloudbreak-docs/docs/shell.md

 <a name="dockerimage"></a>
 ### Use Our Prepared Docker image

-The command is using our docker container.
 You can find the docker image and its documentation [here](https://github.com/sequenceiq/docker-cb-shell).

 <a name="fromsource"></a>
 ### Build from Source

 If want to use the code or extend it with new commands, follow the steps below.

-You will need JDK 1.8.
+**Prerequisites:** JDK 1.8.

+Execute the folowing commands:

 ```
 git clone https://github.com/sequenceiq/cloudbreak.git